Melissa Harris-Perry: Departure

 On February 26, 2016, Harris-Perry sent an email to co-workers that she would not host her show on MSNBC for the coming weekend, stating: "Our show was taken—without comment or discussion or notice—in the midst of an election season [...]
 I will not be used as a tool for [management's] purposes [...]
 I am not a token, mammy, or little brown bobble head."
 Her show was scheduled to air as usual on Saturday, but Harris-Perry chose not to return, saying: "I am only willing to return when that return happens under certain terms."
 She said she would only return when she could do "substantive, meaningful and autonomous work."
 NBC responded that "many of our daytime programs have been temporarily upended by breaking political coverage, including M.H.P."
 The public dispute led to discussions between the network and her representatives about ending her relationship with MSNBC.
 On February 28, 2016, the network confirmed that Harris-Perry was leaving the network.

 ELLE.com editor-at-large

 On April 18, 2016, it was announced that Harris-Perry joined Elle.com as editor-at-large.
 In the role, Harris-Perry is stated to focus on areas of race, gender, politics, and fashion, "telling the often-overlooked stories of women and girls of color".

 The Takeaway

-On July 23, 2021, Harris-Perry was named as interim host of The Takeaway following the departure of the show's previous host, Tanzina Vega.
+On July 23, 2021, Harris-Perry was named as interim host of the radio news show The Takeaway, following the departure of the show's previous host, Tanzina Vega.
 She was later announced as the permanent host and managing editor on October 18, 2021.